Noble-Lab/casanovo/docs/file_formats.md

 This indicates that cysteine carbamidomethylation was used as a static modification (this time defined by the [Unimod](https://www.unimod.org/) controlled vocabulary), and that deamidation of asparagine and glutamine, oxidation of methionine, N-terminal loss of ammonia, N-terminal acetylation, and N-terminal carbamylation were used as variable modifications.
 Different PTMs in Casanovo can only be enabled or disabled by training a new model.

-The final piece of information in the metadata section are the active configuration settings, allowing for replication or review of the analysis parameters:
+The final piece of information in the metadata section is the active configuration settings, allowing for replication or review of the analysis parameters:

 ```
 MTD	software[1]-setting[1]	model = casanovo_massivekb_v4_0_0.ckpt